borchand/Bachelor-Project/README.md

 ## Getting Started
-The code in this repository uses python 3.10 or 3.11
+The code in this repository uses python 3.10 or 3.11 and linux as operating system

 Some tasks from OpenAI Gym uses `Box2D`.
 For this to work you need to isnstall swig.
 You can do this using brew with the following command: